GlowingUnicorns/Car/README.md

 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Diag6.png)

-The RP2040 uses an intermediate Atmega chip through I2c as a buffer as it sends data to update the screens and potentiometer inputs which control the temperatures.
+The RP2040 uses an intermediate Atmega chip through I2c as a buffer stored as a byte array as it sends data to update the screens with SPI and analog potentiometer inputs which control the temperatures via CAN-BUS with an MCP2515 transceiver.

-The main auxiliary board communicates to a peripheral Atmega through I2c to update the LED strips from decoded CAN-BUS data, while controlling the main digital displays.
+The main auxiliary board communicates to a peripheral Atmega through I2c to update the LED strips from decoded CAN-BUS data, while controlling the main digital displays with various serial-based communication methods.
+To increase data collection speed, data is received on every clock cycle while a timer correlates to data transmission.

 ```
 case 0x330: